hasnainzxc/AutoScribe-AI/README.md

-# AutoScribe-AI + Orpheus TTS
+# AutoScribe-AI (Audio‑Only)

-AI content automation pipeline with integrated high‑performance Text‑to‑Speech.
-Generate character‑styled dialogues from social content and render them into short videos.
-Ship TTS via an OpenAI‑compatible FastAPI server with multilingual voices and emotion tags.
+Generate Rick & Morty‑style (and DJ Cara‑style) dialogues from Reddit posts and render each line to audio files.
+Chatterbox (port 8014) is the supported TTS server; the pipeline falls back to Google gTTS when not configured.

 ---